BrandonXLF/AlwaysNote/README.md

 # AlwaysNote

-**AlwaysNote** is a Windows application that provides a multi-note notepad that can be shown using Win + Shift + A.
+**AlwaysNote** is a Windows application that provides a multi-note notepad that can be shown using Win + Ctrl + A.

 The notepad appears over all other apps, making it perfect for taking notes while using a full screen application.